tudasc/scorep-xray/doc/doxygen-user/scorep_info_confvars_help.md

 Score-P allows to configure several measurement parameters via environment variables.
-After the measurement run you can find a 'scorep.cfg' file in your experiment directory which contains the configuration of the measurement run.
+After the measurement run you can find a `scorep.cfg` file in your experiment directory which contains the configuration of the measurement run.
 If you did not set any configuration values explicitly, this file will contain the default values.
 This file is safe to be used as input for a POSIX